 Section 5.6 shows analysis of recreational activity from AIS data and RYA datasets.
-There are no marinas in the immediate vicinity of Shapinsay Sound, but the islands are an attractive cruising location, especially in the summer season.
-During consultation it was confirmed that some yachts make passage through this area and that no regular racing takes place around the devices apart from an annual "Round Shapinsay" event.
-The nearest leisure harbour is Kirkwall.
+There are no marinas in the immediate vicinity of Scapa Flow, but the islands are an attractive cruising location, especially in the summer season.
+During consultation it was confirmed that few yachts make passage through this area and that no racing takes place around the devices.
+The nearest leisure harbour is Saint Mary's, but it is not heavily used by visiting yachts.